memoelsamadony/Disaster_response_program/README.md

 ## The web app
-the web app has two pages that is the landing page :
+the web app has two pages , That is the landing page :

 ![image](https://user-images.githubusercontent.com/91777656/192622916-5f7c2387-4780-4cac-a291-66a70486cbfd.png)